winitzki/scall/tutorial/programming_dhall.md

 let _ = assert : CList/show Natural { show = Natural/show } result ≡ "[ 1, 3, 5, ]"
 ```

-There are often many ways of implementing a `Filterable` typeclass for a given functor.
+There are often several ways of implementing a `Filterable` typeclass for a given functor.
 The combinators `filterableLFix` and `filterableLFixEither` are two possibilities among many.

 ## Applicative type constructors and their combinators